Debts and Creditors

 You can deduct the amount that the creditor owes to the estate from the claim and pay the lower amount.
 For example, if a neighbor files a claim for the cost of tree removal that the neighbor did for the person who died but the person who died sold a snowmachine to the neighbor and was not paid for it, you can deduct the sales price of the snowmachine from the amount of the claim for tree removal services.

-No, if the secured creditor is enforcing its right to take back the property.
+A secured creditor does not have to file a claim against the estate to enforce its right to take back the property.
 The agreement between the secured creditor and the person who died controls the creditor's rights.
 For example, if the secured creditor has the right to repossess a car, the creditor can take back the car if the person who died still owes money on the loan.

-The secured creditor has to file a claim against the estate within four months from the first date of publication of the Notice to Creditors if it wants to make a claim for the entire amount owed under the loan.
+However, if it wants to make a claim for the entire amount owed under the loan, the secured creditor has to file a claim against the estate within four months from the first date of publication of the Notice to Creditors.
 For example, if the value of the property (such as a car) is not worth as much as the amount still owed on the loan, the creditor might want to claim the amount still owed on the loan.
 To file a claim for the full amount, the secured creditor must follow other special rules.
-You should talk to a probate lawyer if you are a secured creditor filing a claim for the amount owed on a debt or if you are a Personal Representative who has received a claim from a secured creditor for the amount owed on a debt.
+You may want to talk to a probate lawyer if you are a secured creditor filing a claim for the amount owed on a debt or if you are a Personal Representative who has received a claim from a secured creditor for the amount owed on a debt.

 Yes, if it is in the best interests of the estate.
 For example, you can pay off a mortgage on real property or the loan on a car.
 However, unless the Will says otherwise, this does not increase the share of the person who inherits the property.
 For more information, see Distribution of Estate Assets.